nuuuwan/news_lk3_data/README.md

 Parliament, Jan.
 20 (Daily Mirror)-  Sri Lanka’s dairy industry is facing a major crisis, with around 14,000 small-scale farms shutting down and milk production declining sharply as revealed yesterday by the Committee on Public Accounts (COPA) in Parliament.

 While officials from the State Ministry of Livestock Department blamed the closures on animal theft, the MPS expressed skepticism.

+They argued that other factors, such as the destruction of grasslands and land-related issues, likely played a more significant role.

+The COPA emphasized the need for the Department of Animal Production and Health to maintain accurate and clear data on the industry.this data is crucial for understanding the root causes of the crisis and formulating effective policy responses.

 ...